marczaku/204-cpp-oop/4-copy-and-move/README.md

 # 4 Copy and Move

+Whenever we copy a value from a to b
+- an exact clone of the object is created
+  - but this sometimes requires some extra manual work, as we will see
+- this costs extra cpu-power and memory

+We can pass on pointers and references to avoid copies
+- but then, the memory is either limited to the current function scope
+- or the object needs to be allocated (and de-allocated) on the heap
+  - which costs extra performance and requires extra responsibility for freeing objects

+We will learn, how to correctly
+- create clones of objects when they are copied
+- avoid objects being cloned by "moving" them instead

 ## Copy Semantics
 After copying x to y they are
 - equivalent: x == y